amrutprabhu/amrutprabhu.github.io/_posts/2021-07-21-springboot-developers-guide-to-micronaut.md

 Micronaut is a framework, which has gained its name for faster startup time and is usually preferred for solutions with AWS Lambda.
 It uses Ahead Of Time (AOT) Compilation to determine what the application needs.
 The result of this is an application that has a smaller memory footprint, fast start-up time, and is reflection free.

 The Framework provides dependency injection, inversion of control (IOC), and Aspect-Oriented Programming (AOP) which is similar to that provided by Spring.
-Using Micronaut, you can create a command-line application, HTTP server application, and even message-driven application.
+Using Micronaut, you can create a command-line application, HTTP server application, and even event-driven application.

 With this introduction, let's look into creating an application with Micronaut.

 <br/>
 # Creating a project

-To create a project you can directly go to [Micronaut’s launch](https://micronaut.io/launch) to create your project.
-This is similar to how spring provides a way to create a project using [https://start.spring.io.](http://start.spring.io.)
+To create a project you can directly go to [Micronaut’s launch](https://micronaut.io/launch){:target="_blank"} to create your project.
+This is similar to how spring provides a way to create a project using [https://start.spring.io.](http://start.spring.io.){:target="_blank"}

 You can alternatively install a command-line utility using SDKMan.
 The command-line utility does the same as the launch site.
-More details about this are [here](https://micronaut.io/download/)
+More details about this are [here](https://micronaut.io/download/){:target="_blank"}

 While creating a project, add `Hibernate-JPA` feature because we will be creating a project with CRUD capabilities.
 Once you have generated the project, we will look at the various things you would normally do as a spring developer.